When my son was born I went shopping for 529 plans offered in my home state, New York, and was shocked by what I found.

-That's a big difference in fees, with big impact on your kids' college savings.
+There’s a big difference in fees between the two plans, which will have a huge impact on your kids' college savings.

-A: You’d have to believe the JPMorgan funds would perform much better than the Vanguard funds, enough to make up for the higher expenses.
-Specifically, the JPMorgan Plan would have to return an extra 0.84% (the difference in Annual Asset-Based Fees: 0.97% - 0.13% = 0.84%) each year AND make up for the front-end load, which is as high as 5.25%.
+The JPMorgan funds would need to perform much better than the Vanguard funds in order to make up for the higher expenses.
+Specifically, the JPMorgan Plan would have to return an extra 0.84% (the difference in Annual Asset-Based Fees: 0.97% - 0.13% = 0.84%) each year AND make up for the cost of the initial sales charge (as high as 4.50%).

-Such bright spots are the stuff that enthusiastic investment management marketing presentations are made of, but it's important to stay focused on what matters: overall performance of a diversified portfolio.
+Enthusiastic investment management professionals will want to highlight these bright spots in performance history, but it's important to stay focused on what matters: overall performance of a diversified portfolio over time.